Make your home safer!

-You already know the best bulbs, switches and plugs to use and when to use them from the previous section.
+You already know the best bulbs, switches and plugs to use and when to use them from the previous section of the smart lighting guide.
 The next step is selecting the correct trigger for your lights.
 Any device connected to you smart home can trigger a light (for example, a water sensor), but there are three primary triggers that you will use.

 Once you have your lights and triggers, you can set up the lighting automation in your smart home controller.
 The smart home controller allows you to create IF THIS THEN THAT types of logic to control the lights.
 For example, IF the living room motion sensor is triggered THEN turn the lights on to 80%.

 Home automation hubs like SmartThings make this type of automation easy and they can do much more complex actions.
 Here is an example from my home:

 IF the family room motion sensor is triggered AND the time is between sunset and sunrise (its dark) THEN set the recessed fireplace lights to white at 40% dim level set the family room lamp to white at 40% dim level turn on the kitchen under cabinet lights set the kitchen lamp to white at 40% dim level ALSO turn off all lights if motion is not detected for 15 minutes

 You can easily create the perfect automation routines or scenes for your purposes with the right products.
 I recommend that you use a home automation controller so you can create reliable and complex automation as shown above.
 The home automation controller also expands your product choices and works with a lot of devices even if you internet is down.